Satan: Affiliation

 Hasan of Basra, an eminent Muslim theologian who lived in the seventh century AD, was quoted as saying: "Iblis was not an angel even for the time of an eye wink.
 He is the origin of Jinn as Adam is of Mankind."
-The medieval Persian scholar Abu Al-Zamakhshari states that the words angels and jinn are synonyms.
-Another Persian scholar, Al-Baydawi, instead argues that Satan hoped to be an angel, but that his actions made him a jinn.
-Abu Mansur al-Maturidi who is reverred as the founder of Maturidiyyah Sunni orthodoxy (kalam) argued that since angels can be blessed by God, they are also put to a test and can be punished.
-Accordingly Satan became a devil (shaiṭān) or jinn after he refused to obey.
-Other Islamic scholars argue that Satan was a jinn who was admitted into Paradise as a reward for his righteousness and, unlike the angels, was given the choice to obey or disobey God.
+The medieval Persian scholar Abu al-Zamakhshari states that the words angels and jinn are synonyms.
+Another Persian scholar, al-Baydawi, instead argues that Satan was an angel in essence, but behaved like the jinn.
+Abu Mansur al-Maturidi who is revered as the founder of Māturīdiyya Sunni orthodoxy (kalam) argued that since angels can be blessed by God, they are also put to a test and can be punished.
+Accordingly, Satan became a devil (shaiṭān) or jinn after he refused to obey.
+The Tarikh Khamis narrates that Satan was a jinn who was admitted into Paradise as a reward for his righteousness and, unlike the angels, was given the choice to obey or disobey God.
 When he was expelled from Paradise, Satan blamed humanity for his punishment.

-Concerning the fiery origin of Iblis, Zakariya al-Qazwini and Muhammad ibn Ahmad Ibshihi state that all supernatural creatures originated from fire but the angels from its light and the jinn from its blaze, thus fire denotes a disembodiment origin of all spiritual entities.
-Abd al-Ghani al-Maqdisi argued that only the angels of mercy are created from light, but angels of punishment have been created from fire.
+Concerning the fiery origin of Iblis, al-Baydawi asserts that fire and light are of the same substance but with different attributes and thus, there is no real difference.
+Similarly, the historian Zakariya al-Qazwini and also Muhammad ibn Ahmad Ibshihi state that there is no fundamental difference between light and fire, for all supernatural creatures were created from fire, but the angels from its light and the jinn from its blaze.
+Abd al-Ghani al-Maqdisi and Ibn Barrajan argued that only the angels of mercy are created from light, but angels of punishment have been created from fire.

-The Muslim historian Al-Tabari, who died in around 923 AD, writes that, before Adam was created, earthly jinn made of smokeless fire roamed the earth and spread corruption.
+The Muslim historian and theologian Al-Tabari, who died in around 923 AD, writes that, before Adam was created, earthly jinn made of smokeless fire roamed the earth and spread corruption.
 He further relates that Iblis was originally an angel named Azazil or Al-Harith, from a group of angels, created from the fires of simoom, sent by God to confront the earthly jinn.
 Azazil defeated the jinn in battle and drove them into the mountains, but he became convinced that he was superior to humans and all the other angels, leading to his downfall.
 In this account, Azazil's group of angels were called jinn because they guarded Jannah (Paradise).
 In another tradition recorded by Al-Tabari, Satan was one of the earthly jinn, who was taken captive by the angels and brought to Heaven as a prisoner.
 God appointed him as judge over the other jinn and he became known as Al-Hakam.
 He fulfilled his duty for a thousand years before growing negligent, but was rehabilitated again and resumed his position until his refusal to bow before Adam.